Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

     - Fully implemented the branch prediction team statement as well as the cache team statement
     - Worked on branch prediction and integration
     - Wrote my personal statement
+    - Two way cache was fully implemented and functional

 # Work by section